 My kids have always loved playdough, which I think is one of the best materials to build fine motor muscle strength.
+You can easily make playdough at home.
 It’s so versatile as well because you can use different colors for different themes.
 Plus kids can use it alone to roll out letters or balls for counting.
 Or create fun playdough trays with various small items to create scenes for play.
 In the winter, use white or light blue playdough and add in small blue gems, mini erasers, white and blue pompoms, small twigs or winter figurines.
 Your preschooler will be strengthening hand muscles through play.
 Find nine fun hands-on fine motor activities for preschool and kindergarten in the resource I created.

 Another easy fine motor activity is to fill a small wooden or plastic tray with salt, fine sand, oats, rice, or any other small item.
 Kids can practice forming letters, numbers, or shapes in the material for fun fine motor practice that also incorporates the senses.
 Use white or blue-colored material to make it perfect for winter.